 - General Provisions – such as Entire Agreement, Force Majeure, Notice, Waiver, Severability, Assignment, Compliance, Choice of Law, Relationship of the Parties as Independent Contractors, Waiver, and Counterparts to the agreement.

-- Exhibits – Recommended for these agreements, as stated above, are a License Grant exhibit, Data Security exhibit, Data Protection Addendum (if applicable).
+- Exhibits – Recommended for these agreements, as stated above, are a License Grant exhibit, Data Security exhibit, Data Protection Addendum, and relevant notices.

 Let us Help